ci-group/revolve/README.md

 ## Contribution guidelines

-If you want to contribute to Revolve, be sure to review the [contribution guidelines](CONTRIBUTING.md).By participating, you are expected to uphold this code.
+If you want to contribute to Revolve, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/ci-group/revolve/issues) for